VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-9"></a> Example 9: Get Private Key object

-> The action purpose is to confirm public key’s data.
+> The action purpose is to get Private Key object.

-> **Note:**

-> Confirm public key’s data if X-VIRGILREQUEST-SIGN HTTP header was omitted on deleteKey() action or resetKey action was invoked.

-> In this case user must collect all confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well ac action_token parameter received on previous action.

 ```php
 <?php